 You’re thinking about moving to the UK from Australia but you’re not sure of the steps you need to take to do so?
-In this guide I’ll walk you through the general steps for leaving Australia and things you should consider preparing if you are moving for a few months to indefinitely.
+In this guide, I’ll walk you through a moving to the UK from Australia checklist and things you should consider preparing if you are moving for a few months to indefinitely.

-Australia has quite a few reciprocal agreements with the UK and few more visas available, so it does make the transition to the UK a little easier.
+Australia has quite a few reciprocal agreements with the UK and a few more visas available, so it does make the transition to the UK a little easier.

 Rights to Work and Employment